-The Input layer gets stimulus from the environment; the Hidden layers take the signals received from the Input layer, process them, and pass them to the Output layer.
+The Input layer gets stimulus from the environment; the Hidden layer take the signals received from the Input layer, process them, and pass them to the Output layer.

-The strength of the Input layer's units are set by the environmental stimulus; the decoded strengths of the Output layer is the ANN's response.
+The strength of the Input layer's units set by the environmental stimulus; the decoded strengths of the output layer is the ANNs response.